Detroit AREA TALENT Fund

 • Wayne

-• Live in the Detroit region.
+• Students who live in the Detroit Metro region.

 • A current transcript showing your name, educational institution and major/minor areas of study.